 If you plan to spend a couple of days in this city, make sure to visit some of the best hot springs near Denver that are less than one hour away.

 Although most people don’t know this, the closest hot springs to Denver are located in Boulder.
 El Dorado Hot Springs has been around for more than 100 years after it opened in 1905, and although it’s technically not hot springs, the pool with water from an underground spring, it’s still a great place to visit, especially because it remains one of the best-hidden gems in the Denver area

 PRO TIP: The bottled water Eldorado Springs that is sold all over Colorado also comes from this place.
 It’s considered some of the best-tasting water.

 Distance to Denver: 32 miles (40 minutes)

 One of the most popular hot springs near Denver, the Healing Waters Spa at the Indian Hot Springs has swimming pools, geothermal caves, and outdoor jacuzzis with mineral-rich water.
 The water here is fed by mineral-rich underground springs and the largest soaking pool where you can soak in these waters is located indoors in a big enclosed dome with lots of greenery.

 Located in the town of Indian Springs just off Interstate-70, this place can get busy, and the traffic can get bad along the Interstate during weekends, so always make sure to check availability and road conditions ahead of your visit.

-For a better experience, combine your trip with a hike to St. Mary’s Glacier, one of the most popular trails in the area, or take a scenic drive to Mount Evans, one of the most popular “fourteeners” in Colorado.
+GOOD TO KNOW: For best experience, combine your trip with a hike to St. Mary’s Glacier, one of the most popular trails in the area, or take a scenic drive to Mount Evans, one of the most popular “fourteeners” in Colorado.

 Address: 302 Soda Creek Road, Idaho Springs, Colorado